backbonex/backbone.view.elements/README.md

     - `{String|Array.<String>|$}`  **`[elem=this.$el]`** element name, checks the root element if not specified
 - *returns* `{Boolean}`

-Checks the element has CSS class described in `_classes`
+Checks the element has CSS class described in `_classes`.
-@example Checking `Backbone.View.$el` has a class specified in `_classes`
+Example: checking `Backbone.View.$el` has a class specified in `_classes` as `active`
 ```js
 this._hasClass('active')
 ```
-@example Checking some child element has a class specified in `_classes`.
+Checking some child element has a class specified in `_classes`.
 For retrieving element the `_elem` method is used
 ```js
 this._hasClass('active', 'someItem')
 ```
-@example Usage with placeholders
+Usage with placeholders
 ```js
 this._hasClass(['namedItem', 'itsName'], 'elemName')
 ```